About the MS2012 Inverter Charger

 The Magnum MS2012 inverter charger will constantly monitor your battery banks voltage to ensure you are never without power.
 When first connected to a battery bank, the unit will go straight into a bulk charge which will rapidly bring the banks voltage up to 14.4 V. If using the optional Magnum remote, the user will be able to adjust to the desired voltage.
 Once the programmed voltage is reached, the charging will switch to an absorption stage to finish the charging cycle.

 A main benefit of this charger is the remote, because it gives you complete control over the unit.
 As a user, you are able to set float voltage, low voltage cut offs, and many more parameters to ensure your battery is maintained in the best way possible.

-The inverter side of the Magnum 2012 is as straight forward as it gets: connect you’re A/C line to the main distribution panel of the unit and just like that you are ready to go!
-With this being a pure sine inverter you have nothing to worry about when it comes to your electrical devices.
+The inverter side of the Magnum 2012 is as straight forward as it gets: connect your A/C line to the main distribution panel of the unit, and you are ready to go!
+Being a pure sine inverter, you have nothing to worry about when it comes to your electrical devices.

 If by chance your battery bank cuts off at low voltage and the inverter charger won’t recharge, there are 2 simple fixes.

 This issue does not exist in a system when a converter is used for charging.
-Also keep in mind when you set the low voltage cut off of the inverter charger to 11.5 volts (which is the point when your LiFePO4 batteries are empty) you will prevent this issue.
+Keep in mind that when you set the low voltage cut off of the inverter charger to 11.5 volts (the point when your LiFePO4 batteries are empty), you will prevent this issue.

-Overall this inverter charger will work great with our batteries!
-However we do suggest the remote is purchased with the unit so the charging rates and battery status can be easily monitored and adjusted.
-Unfortunately without the remote there is no other way to adjust the charging values or low voltage cut off which is why we highly recommend this add on.
+Overall, this inverter charger works well with our batteries!
+However, we do highly recommend that the remote is purchased with the unit so the charging rates and battery status can be easily monitored and adjusted.
+Without the remote there is no other way to adjust the charging values or low voltage cut off.